-NOTES TO THE UNAUDITED CONDENSED FINANCIAL STATEMENTS
+NOTES TO THE CONDENSED FINANCIAL STATEMENTS (unaudited)

-1. Organization and description of business
+1. Description of Business and Basis of Presentation

-Sagimet Biosciences Inc. (the Company), a Delaware Corporation headquartered in San Mateo, California, is a clinical-stage biopharmaceutical company developing novel therapeutics called fatty acid synthase (FASN) inhibitors that target dysfunctional metabolic pathways in diseases resulting from the overproduction of the fatty acid, palmitate.
+Sagimet Biosciences Inc. (the Company), a Delaware corporation headquartered in San Mateo, California, is a clinical-stage biopharmaceutical company developing novel therapeutics called fatty acid synthase (FASN) inhibitors that target dysfunctional metabolic and fibrotic pathways in diseases resulting from the overproduction of the fatty acid, palmitate.
 The Company's lead drug candidate, denifanstat, is an oral, once-daily pill and selective FASN inhibitor for the treatment of metabolic dysfunction-associated steatohepatitis (MASH), formerly known as nonalcoholic steatohepatitis (NASH).
-In January 2024, the Company announced positive topline results from the Phase 2b FASCINATE-2 clinical trial, evaluating denifanstat in biopsy-confirmed MASH patients with stage F2 or F3 fibrosis compared to placebo at week 52.
+In January 2024, the Company announced positive topline results from the Phase 2b FASCINATE-2 clinical trial evaluating denifanstat in biopsy-confirmed MASH patients with stage F2 or F3 fibrosis compared to placebo at week 52.
+In June 2024, the Company presented additional 52-week intention to treat (ITT) and F3 subgroup efficacy data from the Phase 2b FASCINATE-2 clinical trial.